MChiragV/Lidar-SLAM-implementation/README.md

 ## License

-This project is licensed under the Apache 2.0 License.
+This project is licensed under the Apache-2.0 License.
 See the `LICENSE` file for details.

 ## Contact